Published: 2 June 2026

 Automation can only catch around 30% of WCAG issues.
 The rest require human testing.

-Best-Practice AI + Human Workflow
+A Better Model: AI + Human Expertise

 The winning pattern is simple: AI for speed.
 Humans for accuracy.